gordonguthrie/pometo/docs/technical_reference/operators_the_divide_operator.md

 ## Dyadic Use

-`÷` is a diadic operator that works in two ways.
+`÷` is a dyadic operator that works in two ways.

 If the `rho` of both sides is the same it performs zip-wise division